 In Canada, Heritage operates through its subsidiaries Voyage Cannabis Corp. ("Voyage") and CannaCure Corporation ("CannaCure"), both regulated under the Cannabis Act Regulations.
-Voyage holds a Health Canada issued cultivation, processing and medical and adult use sales license, as well as an industrial hemp license and a cannabis oil sales license.
-Voyage operates out of a 15,500 square foot processing facility in Falkland, British Columbia, which has been fit out with a drying room, trimming room, packaging area and an approved security level vault.
+Voyage holds a Health Canada issued cultivation, processing, and medical and adult use sales license, as well as an industrial hemp license and a cannabis oil sales license.
+Voyage operates out of a 15,500 square foot processing facility in Falkland, British Columbia, which has been fit out extraction, downstream processing, formulation and packaging areas and an approved security level vault.
 CannaCure operates out of a 122,000 square foot facility in Fort Erie, Ontario.
-Currently, CannaCure holds a Health Canada cultivation, processing and medical sales license, as well as an industrial hemp license and a cannabis oil sales license under the Cannabis Regulations.
+CannaCure holds a Health Canada cultivation, processing, and medical sales license, as well as industrial hemp, cannabis oil sales, and dried cannabis sales licenses under the Cannabis Regulations.
 The facility was a former manufacturing plant for a pharmaceutical white labeler.
 Presently, approximately 24,260 square feet has been retrofitted for cannabis activities, and Management believes that the size and layout of the facility offer significant advantages in terms of expansion and diversification of product offerings and services.
 Management has earmarked the remainder of the facility for extraction and strategic partnerships, including related storage requirements.
-Management has developed partnership criteria and is in the process of assessing further potential partnerships for finished goods (edibles and infusion products) in connection with the ultimate selection of long-term strategic partners.